yoshiki/line-bot-sdk-swift/README.md

     // Initializer a router.
     let router = Router { (route) in
-        // Waiting for POST request on /linebot/callbak. route.post("/linebot/callback") { request -> Response in
+        // Waiting for POST request on /linebot/callback. route.post("/linebot/callback") { request -> Response in
             // Parsing request and validate signature.
             return try bot.parseRequest(request) { content in
-                // Processing each message.
+                // Processing each messages or operations.
-                // The contents can be enqueued to external storages as you wish. if let message = try MessageParser.parse(content) {
+                // The contents can be enqueued to external storages as you wish. if let content = try ContentParser.parse(content) {
-                    if let mid = message.fromMid {
+                    if let message = content as?
+TextMessage, mid = message.fromMid {
-                        try bot.sendText(to: mid, text: "Hi!
+                        // send text if content is a message. try bot.sendText(to: mid, text: "Hi!
 Hi!")
-                    }
+                    } else if let op = content as?
+Operation, mid = op.fromMid,
+                        type = op.opType where type = .Added {
+                        // send text if content is a operation to add. try bot.sendText(to; mid, text: "Thanks to add as friend") }
                 }
             }